Overview Decide Design Deliver Evaluate

 The Sunshine State Standards consist of strands, standards, and benchmarks.
 A strand is the most general type of information.
 It is a label for a category of knowledge.
 A standard is a description of general expectations regarding the knowledge and skill development within a strand.
 The most specific level of information, a benchmark, is a statement of expectations of student knowledge and skill by the end of each developmental level (see below).

-In the subject areas of language arts, mathematics, science, and social studies, the Sunshine State Standards have recently been expanded to include Grade Level Expectations.
+In the subject areas of language arts, mathematics, science, and social studies, the Sunshine State Standards have been expanded to include Grade Level Expectations.

 Any lesson based on content standards generates a rich and challenging experience for all students.
 Teachers should determine the appropriate content standards, then determine if multimedia activities could be beneficial for teaching the standards.
 When a lesson involves the use of multimedia as a tool, it can correspond with several content standards.
 For example, consider a multimedia activity (in 5th grade) that involves writing a script and producing a digital movie about the history of the local community.
 This activity could address all of the following Language Arts standards -- not to mention standards in Social Studies, Visual Arts, and perhaps Mathematics!